thunlp/ToLeaP/src/scripts/README.md

   ```

 ### T-Eval
-T-Eval uses accuracy as the primary evaluation metric, measuring the model’s \textbf{correctness} across six task scenarios: planning, reasoning, retrieval, understanding, instruction, and review.
+T-Eval uses accuracy as the primary evaluation metric, measuring the model’s **correctness** across six task scenarios: planning, reasoning, retrieval, understanding, instruction, and review.
 Each task except review is assessed in two formats: JSON, which requires structured outputs containing tool names and parameters, and string (str), which allows more flexible textual responses.

 Set Up the Environment
 ```bash